Life insurance buying guide

 The most common types of life insurance are term life and whole-of-life:

-- Term life insurance is the type we surveyed.
-You or your chosen beneficiaries will be paid the sum assured if you’re diagnosed with a terminal illness or die within the period set out by the policy.
+- Term life insurance pays you or your chosen beneficiaries the sum assured if you’re diagnosed with a terminal illness or die within the period set out by the policy.

 - Whole-of-life insurance lasts for life provided you keep paying the premiums.
 Whole-of-life policies are more expensive than term life policies.

-As well as providing cover in the event of death, term life insurance policies usually have other built-in benefits (see our policy comparison).
+As well as providing cover in the event of death, term life insurance policies usually have other built-in benefits.
 Five of the most common include:

 - Terminal illness cover: you can get an advance on all or some of your sum assured if you’re diagnosed with less than 12 months to live.

-- Funeral costs cover/bereavement support: your policy’s beneficiaries can apply for an advance (typically capped at $15,000) to cover immediate costs such as funeral expenses.
+- Funeral costs cover/bereavement support: your policy’s beneficiaries can apply for an advance to cover immediate costs such as funeral expenses.